MORRISTOWN Robert F. Shelato will be one of several World War II veterans who will be honored on the 70th anniversary of D-Day this year in France.

 Mr. Shelato, 89, of 361 River Road East, will participate in the D-Day memorial parade on June 6 at Sainte-Mère-Église in Normandy, France.
 He will be recognized at a pre-parade along with other veterans, and take part in a special ceremony on Omaha Beach.

-Mr. Shelato joined the war effort in 1943 as a weapons sergeant in charge of security for the 249 Engineer Combat Battalion, part of Gen. George S. Pattons Third Army.
-He left for training the day after he graduated from high school in Keuka, Ind., a town with a population of 1,000, at the age of 18.
+Mr. Shelato joined the war effort in 1943 as a weapons sergeant in charge of security for the 249 Engineer Combat Battalion, part of General George S. Pattons Third Army.
+He left for training the day after he graduated high school in Keuka, Indiana, a town with a population of 1,000, at the age of 18.

-When we graduated they gave us a rolled-up blank piece of paper with a ribbon because paper was rationed, so I didnt get my high school diploma until after the service, Mr. Shelato said Thursday.
+When he graduated they gave us a rolled up blank piece of paper with a ribbon because paper was rationed, so I didnt get my high school diploma until after the service, Mr. Shelato said Thursday.

 Mr. Shelato landed on Utah Beach in Normandy in August 1944.
-From there, he embarked on a whirlwind tour of war-torn Europe on which he navigated the French countryside, Luxembourg and Belgium in pursuit of Nazi forces as they retreated in early 1945.
+From there, he embarked on a whirlwind tour of war-torn Europe that saw him navigating the French countryside, Luxembourg and Belgium in pursuit of Nazi forces as they retreated in early 1945.

-Mr. Shelato was personally invited to the D-Day celebration by Helen Patton, granddaughter of Gen. George S. Patton Jr. and chairwoman of the Patton Foundation, which helps keep the memory of the WWII generation alive.
-It also helps soldiers, veterans and their families.
+Mr. Shelato was invited to the D-Day celebration personally by Helen Patton, granddaughter of Gen. George S. Patton, Jr. and Chairman of the Patton Foundation, which helps keep the memory of the WWII Generation alive as well as helping soldiers, veterans and their families.
 Mr. Shelato met Ms. Patton during a monument dedication ceremony of a bridge over the Our River in Luxembourg.

 During the Battle of the Bulge, the bridge was used to transport Nazi troops and vehicles to the front lines.
 It was used to aid in the Nazi retreat.
 Gen. Patton, seeing the strategic importance of the bridge, had it bombed and cornered a contingent of German troops along the river.